processism/processism.github.io/docs/01-introduction/01-simplest-explanation.md

 # The Simplest Explanation of PIR

-> "No man ever steps in the same river twice, for it's not the same river and he's not the same man." — Heraclitus

 Have you ever tried to change something—a habit, a team, a relationship—only to find it snapping back to its old patterns?
 That's because we've been taught to see the world backward.

 ## What Is PIR?